Washington Circle: Civil War era

-The American Civil War was fought from 1861 to 1865 and Washington Circle was an instrumental location for the Union Army during the war.
+The American Civil War was fought from 1861 to 1865, and Washington Circle was an instrumental location for the Union Army during the war.

 In 1862, streetcars tracks were laid around Washington Circle, but were not properly maintained during the turbulent years of the Civil War.
 Track improvements were made during the 1870s and the park was redesigned in 1885.
 These tracks were used to transport war weapons and machineries for war efforts.
 Also the south of the circle along 23rd street was used as a Union army encampment, named Camp Fry.
 Camp Fry served as a camp for wounded soldiers to recuperate.
-After the civil war, the camp was dismantled.
-St. Paul's Episcopal church, popularly known as Old St. Paul's Church was built in 1866 and was the first church built around the circle at the corner of 23rd street.
-With the influx of the African American population after the civil war, the church was built to act as a form of missionary to the people.
+After the War, the camp was dismantled.
+The first (i.e., original) church building of St. Paul's Parish, K Street, was built in 1866, and was the first church built on the Circle at the corner of 23rd street.
+With an influx of African Americans into the neighborhood after the War, St. Paul's was built in part to provide a missionary presence for the people.
 St. Ann's Infant Asylum was also present during the 1860s and it occupied the building that the British Legation once occupied.